sparkflows/sparkflows-docs/docs/user-guide/data-quality/standard-data-quality-processors.rst

 Expect Column Value Lengths To Equal
 +++++++
-Below is a sample workflow which contains **ExpectColumnValueLengthsToEqual processor** in Fire Insights.
+Below is a sample workflow which contains **ExpectColumnValueLengthsToEqual processor** in Sparkflows.
 It demonstrates the usage of ExpectColumnValueLengthsToEqual node to validate whether the length of the selected column entries match the specified length.

 It does the following processing of data: